rackerlabs/support-how-to/content/how-to/cloud-files/stream-cloud-files-with-flowplayer-plugins/index.md

    [API](https://docs.rackspace.com/docs/cloud-files/v1/) or the [Cloud Control Panel](https://login.rackspace.com/).

-    If your video file is more than 5GB, simply use our large object support.
+    If your video file is more than 5GB, use our large-object support.

 2. Download the [Akamai Advanced FlowPlayer Provider plugin](https://mediapm.edgesuite.net/flow/).
-This plugin is required for your video to play on the Akamai network.
+The system requires this plugin to play your video on the Akamai network.

-3. Upload the FlowPlayer plugins to your Cloud Files account, or on a server where the internet can access them.
+3. Upload the FlowPlayer plugins to your Cloud Files account or on a server where the internet can access them.

 4. Request your streaming URL by performing a `HEAD` on your object.